RayAndrade/TheRayCode/Csharp/Creational/Factory/FY1/script/page01.md

-In this show I will give a demonwstration of the **Factory** method design pattern using C# .
+In this show I will give a demonstration of the **Factory** method design pattern using C# .

 As usual we start with :